ajitha-vijayakumar/basic-java-assignment/README.md

 # basic-java-assignments

-I Have included my answers as a java file in this repository Assignment 0:
+I Have included my answers as a java file in this repository.

+Assignment 0:

 1. Create a class called 'School'.